icelex10/KiteworksTestApp/README.md

 - `ClusterIP` Service behind the NGINX Ingress reverse proxy
 - `ConfigMap` for environment-specific settings

-The application Services are now `ClusterIP` services.
-NGINX Ingress is the public reverse proxy, with one static Azure public IP and Azure-provided DNS name per AKS environment.
-The current MVP uses HTTP only; TLS and custom DNS are intentionally deferred.
+The application Services are private `ClusterIP` services behind NGINX Ingress.
+Each environment has its own static Azure public IP and Azure-provided DNS name.
+HTTPS is managed by cert-manager with Let's Encrypt.

 ## Files of interest